mohammed183/re_vit/markdown/claims.md

 This claim suggests that the vision transformer can leverage more knowledge from large datasets than CNN models during pretraining and transfer this knowledge to the fine tuning task.
 This implies that the vision transformer can achieve higher or comparable accuracies to the state of the art models on different classification tasks.

 The authors support their claim by pretraining three versions of the vision transformer and evaluating their performance on various benchmarks, as shown in the table below.
 However, they use the **JFT-300M** dataset for pretraining, which is a private dataset owned by Google and *not available* to the public.
-Also, the authors do not share the models pretrained on the **JFT-300M** dataset.
-The table below highlights in green the models that can be reproduced with the public data. *(BiT-L is a ResNet152x4 model)*
+Also, the authors do not share the models pretrained on the **JFT-300M** dataset. *(BiT-L is a ResNet152x4 model)*

 <table style="width: 100%;">
 	<tr>